ShabbyX/RTAI/README.md

 RTAI for LinuxCNC

-Only tested and confirmed working on AMD64 platforms.
+Tested and confirmed working on AMD64 and i686 platforms.

 SSE, SSE2, and FPU support required.